JeremyAnsel/xwa_hooks/xwa_hook_mission_tie/zip/readme.txt

 To replace the craft short name in strings.txt, the format is: "craft", craft index, "shortname", value.

 To define the red alert in hangar, set "IsRedAlertEnabled = 1".
 The default setting enables IsRedAlertEnabled for mission id 20.
-To skip hyperspaced messages, "set SkipHyperspacedMessages = 1".
+To skip hyperspaced messages, set "SkipHyperspacedMessages = 1".
 The default setting enables SkipHyperspacedMessages for mission id 49.
+To skip objects messages based on iff, set "SkipObjectsMessagesIff = value".
+When value is -1 no message is skip.
+When value is 255 all messages are skiped.
+In other cases the value is the IFF.
+The default value is 1 for mission id 49, 50, 51, 52.
 To force the player in turret, set "ForcePlayerInTurret = 1".
 The default setting enables ForcePlayerInTurret for mission id 1.
 To set the force turret time, set the ForcePlayerInTurretHours, ForcePlayerInTurretMinutes and ForcePlayerInTurretSeconds settings.
 The default values are 0, 0, 8.
 To disable player laser shoot, set "DisablePlayerLaserShoot = 1".
 The default value is 0.